 What do the enlightened ones say about sex?
 And what do the commoners say about it?
 And must we keep the topic under so many wraps?
 Opening up on the topic could be liberating and a very spiritual act.

 True love in a romantic relationship naturally has sex as a part of it.

-- My Truth – The Pleasures of Sex: Divya Manoharan gathers courage to talk about the difficult topic — because we all have internalised the shame that surrounds the word, sex.
+- My Truth – The Pleasures of Sex: Divya Manoharan gathers the courage to talk about the difficult topic — because we all have internalized the shame that surrounds the word, sex.
 She found herself confused when sex was described as either extremely shameful or ecstatic.

 And unfolding a different side to love,